oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

     - It is used to encrypt data as it's internally passed using log files from the domain's introspector job and on to its WebLogic Server pods.

   - Deleting and recreating the secrets:
-    - We delete a secret before creating it, otherwise the create command will fail if the secret already exists.
+    - You delete a secret before creating it, otherwise the create command will fail if the secret already exists.
-    - This allows us to change the secret when using the `kubectl create secret` command.
+    - This allows you to change the secret when using the `kubectl create secret` command.

-  - We name and label secrets using their associated domain UID for two reasons:
+  - You name and label secrets using their associated domain UID for two reasons:
     - To make it obvious which secrets belong to which domains.
     - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.